On average your neighbors pay $88 a month.

 The weather in Boston ranges from hot in the summer to bitterly cold in the winter.
 The big problem for drivers here in terms of weather is that it rains year round.
 In fact, there are on average 126 days a year with measurable precipitation.
 This means you can expect wet commutes about once every three days.
 If you enjoy driving in snow, you’re in luck because Boston enjoys an average of 22 snowy days every year.
 All this precipitation makes for an increased risk of accidents and insurance claims.

-According to a recent study by TRIP, 38% of the Boston's major roads are in poor condition.
-The bad news is that 46% of these streets are in mediocre repair!
-These sub-par streets are costing drivers a whopping $680 a year in extra vehicle operating costs.
+According to TRIP, 14% of the Boston's major roads are in poor condition.
+Another 14% of these streets are in mediocre repair.
+These sub-par streets cost drivers $306 a year in extra vehicle operating costs.

-According to TomTom's annual traffic index report, Boston ranks 12th for worst traffic congestion in the US.
-The average commuter spends an additional 29 minutes per hour stuck in traffic during rush hour commutes and an additional 110 hours per year for those with 30-minute commutes.
+According to TomTom's annual traffic index report, Boston ranks 97th for worst traffic congestion in the world.
+The average commuter spends an additional 29 minutes per hour stuck in traffic during rush hour commutes and an additional 112 hours per year for those with 30-minute commutes.

-Moving violations including drunk driving, running red lights, accidents, and speeding tickets will make you a high-risk driver with a bad driving record and higher insurance rates.
+Moving violations including drunk driving, running red lights, accidents, and speeding tickets will make you a non-preferred driver with a bad driving record.
+This means that your insurer could require that you purchase a high-risk auto insurance policy.

 The Boston Municipal Court Department website informs residents how to pay civil motor vehicle citations and tells drivers how to contest tickets.